dxin16/temp-turner-rn/README.md

 ## Setup

-To begin working in this repo, the first thing to do is to set up the React Native Development Environment ([Link to Docs here](https://reactnative.dev/docs/environment-setup)).
+To begin working with the mobile app, the first thing to do is to set up the React Native Development Environment ([Link to Docs here](https://reactnative.dev/docs/environment-setup)).
 I used Homebrew, as suggested by the docs, for many of the installs.

-Install Summary:
+## Setup Summary
  - Node
  - Watchman
  - IOS Specific: